kevinlmf/kevinlmf.github.io/_pages/projects.md

 <a id="top"></a>

-A comprehensive collection of research and engineering projects spanning **quantitative finance** and **machine learning systems**.These projects are continuously evolving — pursuing both <b>algorithmic innovation</b> and <b>real-world applicability</b>, bridging theory and implementation across finance and machine learning systems.
+A comprehensive collection of research and engineering projects spanning quantitative finance and machine learning systems — continuously evolving to pursue both <b>algorithmic innovation</b> and <b>real-world applicability</b>, bridging theory and implementation.

 ---